 Treena Livingston Arinzeh, PhD, a professor in the department of biomedical engineering at NJIT, has earned national recognition for her commitment to making adult stem cell therapy a future reality.
-Her research interests include applied biomaterials and tissue engineering; cell-biomaterial interaction; materials processing; surface characterization and modification of biomaterials; materials testing; in vivo models; tissue-engineering scaffolds for repair of bone and other related musculoskeletal tissues; and nerve tissue regeneration utilizing stem cells.
+Her research interests include developing stem cell combination therapies, specifically using bioinspired materials that promote stem cell repair of bone, cartilage and nervous tissue defects.

 Arinzeh has already made two stem-cell breakthroughs.
 Several years ago, her paper in the Journal of Biomedical Materials Research documented the first of these discoveries.
 The paper focused on her work with biomaterials known as scaffolds--specifically, calcium phosphates--that act as a framework for growing stem cells and which can prompt them to become the cellular building material of bone or other tissues.
 Her second discovery, which she described in a paper for the Journal of Bone and Joint Surgery, was that adult stem cells taken from one person could be implanted in another without being rejected.
 It was among the most significant findings in stem cell research in the past few years.